-Email: ccssplan@camosun.bc.ca
+Lansdowne Campus: RH 101 Phone: 250-370-1614 Email: ccssplan@camosun.bc.ca

-Lansdowne Campus: RH 101 Interurban Campus: CC 117 Phone: 250-370-1614
+Interurban Campus: CC 117 Phone: 250-479-5578 Email: interurbanplan@camosun.bc.ca

 The CCSS provides full-time students with an affordable health and dental plan.
 All students who are taking nine (9) hours or more a week in an eligible program, are enrolled in the plan.
 If students already have extended health or dental coverage, they may opt out of the plan, and receive a refund of the fees they have paid.
 Opt out deadlines for the plan will be posted at the start of each semester.